darkelle24/AutoBack/README.md

    fileReturnWithHost?: boolean,
-   beforeSetValue?(request: any, respond: any, routeClass: RoutePostClass<any>): void, beforeSend?(request: any, respond: any, routeClass: RoutePostClass<any>, data: any): void, beforeSendAfterRecursive?(request: any, respond: any, routeClass: RoutePostClass<any>, data: any): void } & RouteBasic
+   beforeSetValue?(request: any, respond: any, routeClass: RoutePostClass<any>): void, beforeSend?(request: any, respond: any, routeClass: RoutePostClass<any>, data: any): void, beforeSendAfterRecursive?(request: any, respond: any, routeClass: RoutePostClass<any>, data: any): void, socketNotif?: SocketNotifInfo
+} & RouteBasic
 ```